OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/storage/index.md

 If you need a more reliable storage solution, then you can specify your own `StorageClass`.
 This `StorageClass` must be capable of `ReadWriteMany` (also known as `RWX`) access mode.

-Many managed Kubernetes offerings will have offerings that require little effort to use.
-These will be a “provisioner” (named as such as they “provision” storage for a storage class), which you can then tie to a storage class.
+Many managed Kubernetes offerings will have provide storage that require little effort to set up.
+These will be a “provisioner” (named as such as they “provision” storage for a `StorageClass`), which you can then tie to a `StorageClass`.
 Some examples are listed below:

 |**Offering**                      |**Provisioner**                    |**Default StorageClass name**       |
 |----------------------------------|-----------------------------------|------------------------------------|